Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ## Multimedia

-The multimedia application control is supported in mobile applications only.

 ### Playing an Audio or Video File

+The audio or video file playback operation is supported in mobile and wearable applications.

 To play an audio or video file, use the `APP_CONTROL_OPERATION_VIEW` operation with a URI.
 To specify various details, refer to the extras defined below.